ssmirr/appdev-chapters/program-notes.md

 First, you may have noticed that we aren't using the primary syntax of `object.method`; it's just `method` all by itself.
 Without going into too much detail, the reason for this is known as "syntactic sugar" — Ruby includes some niceties that allow us to type less.
 In reality, under the hood, it is always `object.method` going on[^self_puts].

 [^self_puts]:
-    Okay fine, if you _must_ know the fully written out form of it, it's
+    Okay fine, if you _must_ know the fully written out form of it, it's `self.send(:puts, "HELLO WORLD!")`.

-    ```ruby
-    self.send(:puts, "HELLO WORLD!")
-    ```

 Happy now?
 You can try it out in a REPL; and we'll leave at that, for now.

 Second, when we discussed [Arguments](https://chapters.firstdraft.com/chapters/754#arguments-are-inputs){:target="_blank"}, we said that they always come within parentheses.
 That's not quite true.
 Ruby allows you to, optionally, omit the parentheses; so the following will also work: